chandms/HoloLens2-ResearchMode-Unity/README.md

 - Execute [TCPServer_IMU](https://github.com/chandms/HoloLens2-ResearchMode-Unity/blob/master/python_servers/TCPServer_IMU.py) server in your laptop/desktop with suitable ip and port.
 - Use the same ip and port in config_sensor[https://github.com/chandms/HoloLens2-ResearchMode-Unity/blob/master/config_sensor.txt] file.
 - The server will capture specific data, the user chose to stream
-- For each session, data will be stored in a timestamped file.
+- For each session, data will be stored in a separate timestamped file.